 Spotting pantry moth eggs early can save your dry goods.
 I’m a third-gen registered technician with four years in the field.
-Our family business has served the DMV for over 50 years, and I’ve seen hundreds of infestations.
-Let’s dive into what these tiny eggs look like and how to deal with them.
+Our family business has served the DMV for over 50 years, and I’ve seen hundreds of these infestations.
+Here’s what these tiny eggs look like and how to deal with them.

 Understanding the Pantry Moth Life Cycle